Best Audiobook Services

 Help & Support

-I learned a few things to watch out for when purchasing audio books: You need to make sure you select the version of the book you want, pay attention to the narrator, and double check whether an audio book is abridged or unabridged.
+We learned a few things to watch out for when purchasing audio books: You need to make sure you select the version of the book you want, pay attention to the narrator, and double check whether an audio book is abridged or unabridged.
 You also want to look at the length of the book.
-Occasionally, I found high-priced books that were only 20 to 30 minutes long, instead of the average length of around eight hours.
+Occasionally, we found high-priced books that were only 20 to 30 minutes long, instead of the average length of around eight hours.

 Free Audio Books Buying Guide:

 Month-to-month subscription services have flexible apps and a wide selection of high-quality material, but there are also a lot of free options for downloading audio books.
 Among those are a few downloadable services that offer well-produced audio books from large public services like your local library.

 Overdrive & Hoopla